↑

 • Preheat oven to 350F degrees.
 Line baking sheets with parchment paper (do not use nonstick cooking spray).

-• In a large bowl, whisk together flour, baking powder, baking soda and salt, if using.
+• In a large bowl, whisk together 4 cups flour, 2 teaspoons baking powder, 2 teaspoons baking soda and 1 teaspoon salt, if using.
 Set aside.

-• Place the butter, shortening, and sugars in the bowl of a stand mixer fitted with the paddle attachment and beat on medium speed until creamy.
-Reduce the speed to low and add the eggs, one at a time.
+• Place 2 sticks butter, 1 cup plus 2 Tablespoons shortening, and 2 cups brown sugar, 2 cups granulated sugar in the bowl of a stand mixer fitted with the paddle attachment and beat on medium speed until creamy.
+Reduce the speed to low and add 4 eggs, one at a time.
 Do not overmix once the eggs are added.
-Add the vanilla. add the flour mixture a little at a time, and blend until smooth.
+Add 3 teaspoons vanilla.
+Add the flour mixture a little at a time, and blend until smooth.
 Remove the bowl from the stand.

 • Mix by hand from this point forward.

-• Use a spatula or large spoon to fold in the oats, cornflakes, chocolate chips, nuts and dried cranberries.
+• Use a spatula or large spoon to fold in 2 cups oats, 2 cups cornflakes, 1 ½ cups chocolate chips, ½ cup macadamias, ½ cup pecans and ½ cup dried cranberries.

 • Bake for 12-13 minutes, until cookies are barely golden on the edges, but still look a little underdone.
 Remove from the oven and cool for 5 minutes.
 Transfer to a wire rack to let cool completely.